 Back-To-Basics: Flange Prep For Adhesives

-Sometimes going back-to-basics can make the difference between a quality repair and a failed repair.
+Sometimes, going back to the basics can make the difference between a quality repair and a failed repair.
 When it comes to adhesives, it is important understand the product you are using, and how it is supposed to be used.

 It is important to follow standard operating procedures (SOPs) when attaching panels with adhesive, as there are many different types of adhesive that are made to function in different ways.
 In order to know how to prep and apply adhesive to body panels, follow the vehicle maker’s procedures when using a vehicle maker’s private label adhesive.
 When using an adhesive that is not private labeled by the vehicle maker, but is from the adhesive maker, follow the adhesive maker’s procedure for doing a repair.
 This means that if a specified adhesive is not listed by the vehicle maker in the manual, use an adhesive that is appropriate for the repair being done, and follow the directions that come with the adhesive on how to prep the panel and apply the product.